Popular weight-loss drugs linked to rare 'pirate disease,' researchers warn.

 Expert Perspectives on the Nutritional Paradox

-Dr. Eleanor Vance, a physician collaborating on the Australian research, elucidated the core mechanism of concern: "These drugs work by making you feel full faster and for longer, which is undeniably effective for caloric reduction and subsequently, weight loss.
-However, if a patient isn't meticulously guided on *what* to eat in their now significantly smaller portions, they might unconsciously opt for foods that fill them up but offer little to no nutritional value.
-We are observing a paradox where patients might achieve impressive weight loss, but potentially at the unacceptable cost of essential vitamin and mineral deficiencies, opening the door to conditions like scurvy."
+> “These drugs make you feel full faster and for longer, which works great for cutting calories.
+But if we don’t carefully guide patients on what to eat in those smaller portions, they might choose foods that fill the stomach but add little nutrition.
+We’re seeing a paradox where impressive weight loss comes with the unacceptable risk of vitamin and mineral deficiencies, opening the door to conditions like scurvy.”

-The South Asian Context: A Unique Set of Challenges
+The South Asian Context: Unique Challenges

 Broader Implications and Future Directions